-- Monday Friday: 7:00 am 10:00 pm EST/EDT

-- Saturday: 8:30 am 5:00 pm EST/EDT
+- Monday Friday: 8:00 am 10:00 pm EST/EDT - Saturday: 8:30 am 5:00 pm EST/EDT

-- Sunday New hours: 8:30 am 5 pm EST/EDT

 OFFICE OF INTERNATIONAL STUDENTS AND SCHOLARS

 The Office of International Students and Scholars (OISS) is committed to providing essential services to assist international students achieve their academic goals.
 OISS serves as a resource to the university community and provides services and counseling expertise aimed at guiding individual students through the complexities of U.S. government visa regulations.